How to Find and Measure Product-Market Fit

 Finding product-market fit is essential for startups and established businesses alike.
 After all, if no one needs the product you're planning to launch, what's the point of investing in it?
 In this article, we define product-market fit (PMF) and dive deep into the ways to find and analyze it.

-Hundreds of businesses have experienced the following scenario: they thought they came up with a groundbreaking idea and rushed straight to bringing it to life.
+Hundreds of businesses have experienced the following scenario: they thought they had come up with a groundbreaking idea and rushed straight to bringing it to life.
 But the truth is, even the best product might not receive broad acceptance.

 What Is Product-Market Fit (PMF)?